AURO: Reinforcement Learning for Adaptive User Retention Optimization in Recommender Systems: Additional Related Work

 \subsection{Recommendation with Evolving User Interests}

-Previous point-wise or list-wise recommendation models have incorporated the concept of evolving user behavior, primarily focusing on changes in the distribution of user interests~\citep{harald2018calibrated,mesut2019comparison}.
+Previous point-wise or list-wise recommendation models have incorporated the concept of evolving user behavior, primarily focusing on changes in the distribution of user interests~\citep{harald2018calibrated}.
 However, our paper considers other user behaviors related to the long-term user experience, such as the rate of immediate response and the distribution of user return time.
-To model the evolving user interests, \cite{william2022diversified} proposes to ensure that sufficiently diversified content is recommended to the user in face of adaptive preferences.
-But the algorithm is analysed in the bandit setting without empirical justifications. \cite{zhao2021rabbit} predicts users' shift in tastes during training and incorporates these predictions into a post-ranking network.
+To model the evolving user interests, \cite{zhou2018deep,zhou2019deep} learn the representation of user interests from historical behaviors and performs click-through rate prediction. \citet{william2022diversified} proposes to ensure that sufficiently diversified content is recommended to the user in face of adaptive preferences.
+But the algorithm is analysed in the bandit setting without empirical justifications. \citet{zhao2021rabbit} predicts users' shift in tastes during training and incorporates these predictions into a post-ranking network.
 Another approach involves predicting the distributions of the top-k target customers and training the recommendation model accordingly~\citep{zhao2020addressing}.
-It is also worth noting that some studies have indicated that these forms of distribution adjustment may negatively impact the overall recommendation accuracy~\citep{jon2017inherent,zhao2020addressing}.
+It is also worth noting that some studies have indicated that these forms of distribution adjustment may negatively impact the overall recommendation accuracy~\citep{zhao2020addressing}.
 Instead of predicting user behaviors and train recommendation models beforehand, our paper focus on the identification of new distributions and the ability to rapidly adapt to them.